gladstoneai/POWERplay/README.md

     }
     ```

+    You can find `$YOUR_WANDB_USERNAME` in your Weights & Biases profile.
+Log into Weights & Biases, click your picture in the upper-right, and click "Profile".
+Your wandb username is underneath your enlarged profile picture on the left-hand side.

+    You can find `$YOUR_WANDB_KEY` by logging into Weights & Biases and [going to your settings](https://wandb.ai/settings).
+Scroll down to "Danger Zone".
+Under "API keys", either copy your existing key if you have one, or click "New key" and copy that one.

 6. Run the `test_vanilla()` function that will calculate the POWER for each state in the [MDP](https://en.wikipedia.org/wiki/Markov_decision_process) below, plot the results, and post them to your Weights & Biases account.

     ![Example MDP from Optimal Policies Tend to Seek POWER, https://arxiv.org/abs/1912.01683](img/opttsp-mdp-example.png)